Spotify HiFi: Release dates, formats, compatibility, specs and everything we know so far

 The world’s most popular music streaming service is going lossless this year – here’s all you need to know.

 Photo: Dennis Diatel / Alamy

 Lossless streaming was one of the top-requested features from Spotify users, and the service was even tested with a small group of users back in 2017.
-HiFi was finally announced at Spotify’s Stream On event this February, but just a few months later, Apple surprised by launching its own lossless streaming service at no additional cost from a standard plan.
+HiFi was finally announced at Spotify’s Stream On event last February, but just a few months later, Apple surprised by launching its own lossless streaming service at no additional cost from a standard plan.

 In the months following Stream On, Spotify has been quiet about the service, but some leaks have sprung up on the web showing what it could be.
 Here’s everything we know about Spotify HiFi so far.

 - A Redditor seemingly discovers clues to Spotify Platinum, a yet-unannounced subscription tier alleged to include HiFi

 - Spotify HiFi’s onboarding pages have seemingly been leaked on Reddit

 - Spotify launched a What’s New feature to notify users of new artist and podcast releases in real-time